Searching For A Fairer Way To Distribute Donor Livers

 And their chances also vary based on where they live.

 "In some areas of the country, patients have to wait a lot longer than in other areas," says Julie Heimbach, a transplant surgeon at the Mayo Clinic.
-"They have to get much sicker before they can access a liver transplant depending on where they live."
+"They have to get much sicker before they can access a liver transplant, depending on where they live."

 Heimbach chairs a committee for the United Network for Organ Sharing, the nation's organ transplant network, which has proposed a new system for distributing livers.